kyleboyd/books/Uncommon Knowledge/Don't Die On Stage/Don't Die On Stage.md

 Look for the obvious solutions, you’ll be surprised that others often overlook these, in their quest for novelty.
 As noted business adviser, Sir Gerry Robinson, puts it: “The world is a relatively simple place, we just have a tendency to over-complicate it.”

+When developing your theme, focus less on what you want to say than on what you want to learn, and share that with your audience.
+The best presentations are the result of individuals wrestling with their ideas and clarifying their thinking.
+The world is an incredibly complicated place, wrestling with a single topic and clarifying it for your audience will result in presentations that leave your audience with worthwhile advice. /* This idea, needs to be explored further. */

 -->